Fun, Food, Fandom: Minor League Baseball in North Carolina

 5 Charlotte KnightsTriple-A affiliate of the Chicago White SoxSee on map

-Situated in bustling Uptown Charlotte, BB&T Ballpark is the Knights' home, opening in 2014 and since then becoming the most-visited venue in all of Minor League Baseball.
+Situated in bustling Uptown Charlotte, BB&T Ballpark is the Knights' home, opening in 2014 and since then becoming one of the most-visited venue in all of Minor League Baseball.
 Popular theme nights include Thirsty Thursdays, featuring $3 draft beer, and Friday Night Fireworks, which light up the Uptown skyline.

 6 Down East Wood Ducks